Irwin-Calmag/Walmart-Sales-Analysis/README.md

 ## Walmart Sales Analysis
 ### Project Background
-Walmart is an American multinational retail corporation that operates a chain of hypermarkets(supermarkets), discount department stores, and grocery stores in the United States and 23 other countries.
-It is headquartered in Bentonville, Arkansa.
+Walmart, an American multinational retail corporation that operates a chain of hypermarkets, discount department stores, and grocery stores in the United States and 23 other countries.
+It's headquartered in Bentonville, Arkansa.
-The store has significant amount of data on its weekly sales, CPI(consumer price index), unemployment rate, temperature and holidays.
 This project thoroughly analyzes and synthesizes this data in order to uncover critical insights that will improve Walmart's commercial success.
-** IN THIS PROJECT , WE EXPLORED THE MULTFACETED DATA OF ADVENTURE WORKS TO GAIN COMPREHENSIVE INSIGHTS IN OUR SALES DYNAMICS. **THE ULTIMATE GOAL WAS TO HARNESS THESE INSIGHTS TO DRIVE STRATEGIC DECISIONS ABOUT.................FOR..........TEAM(try to make it more relevant) AND OPTIMIZE BUSINESS OPERATIONS.
+** IN THIS PROJECT , WE EXPLORED THE MULTFACETED DATA OF ADVENTURE WORKS TO GAIN COMPREHENSIVE INSIGHTS IN OUR SALES DYNAMICS. **THE ULTIMATE GOAL WAS TO HARNESS THESE INSIGHTS TO DRIVE STRATEGIC DECISIONS ABOUT.................inorder to improve performance across sales, products, and marketing teams.
-The excel queries utilized to clean, categorize, and prepare data for the dashboard can be found here.

 Insights and recommendations are provided on the following key areas: